julschwarz/sz-scraper/README.md

 ```shell
 python3 main.py
 ```
-## Config
+## Config File
-Inside the config you can adjust the following parameters:
+Inside the `config.py` file you can adjust the following parameters:

 `START_DATE` = The start date of the search